 You are responsible for all activity on your Complete the deputy report service account.

 We recommend that you sign out of your account when you’re not using the service.
 We’ll automatically sign you out if you have not used the service for 20 minutes.

 You’re responsible for accessing the service securely.
 You should not access it using a computer or network that may leave personal information accessible to others.
 For example, you should not:

 - leave a computer unprotected while you’re signed in to the service

 - access the service using a shared or public computer

 - access the service using an open WiFi network

 We make every effort to check and test this service whenever we amend or update it.
-However, you must take your own precautions to ensure that the way you access this service does not expose you to the risk of viruses, malicious computer code or other forms of interference which may damage your computer.
+However, you must take your own precautions to make sure that the way you access this service does not expose you to the risk of viruses, malicious computer code or other forms of interference that may damage your computer.